Online LPN to BSN Programs with Financial Aid: An Inside Look

 Chamberlain University

-Other financial aid options at Chamberlain include special tuition rates for military members and Chamberlain alumni and federal work-study opportunities.
-If you already work at a healthcare facility, check to see if your facility is one of Chamberlain’s 4,500 Healthcare and Educational Institution, College, and Association Partner locations across the country.
-Partners receive special tuition rates with no application fee.
+Chamberlain University’s LPN to BSN has several scholarship and financial aid opportunities.
+For example, the Excellence in Education scholarship is available for students with exceptional academic scores.
+Other financial aid options include special tuition rates for military members and Chamberlain alumni and federal work-study programs.
+If you already work at a healthcare facility, check to see if it’s one of Chamberlain’s 4,500 healthcare and educational institution, college, and association partner locations for special tuition rates.

 North Dakota State University